 Vicki remains a long-term counsellor at Southway Counselling Centre, a service established more than 20 years ago to provide affordable counselling to the community.

-Hutton, V.E.
+- Hutton, V.E.
 (2016).
 ‘My dog is the first one I talk to…’ – The complementary role of companion animal and therapist.
 Society and Animals.
-In press.
+Accepted, in press.

 - Misajon, R., Hutton, V.E., & Bluic, A-M (2016).
 Volunteering and Civic Participation in the Vietnamese-Australian Community.
 In E. Healy, D. Arunachalam, & T. Mizukami (eds.), Creating social cohesion in an interdependent world: Experiences of Australia and Japan (pp. 145-161).
 Basingstoke, Hampshire: Palgrave Macmillan Publishers.

 - Hutton, V.E. & Wilson, M. (2000).
 El Nino.
 South Yarra, Vic: MacMillan Publishers.

 - Hutton, V.E.
 (November 2018).
 Animals on the frontlines – A cultural memory of companion animals and the HIV-epidemic in Australia.
 Australian Lesbian and Gay Archives Queer Legacies, New Solidarities Conference, Melbourne

 - Hutton, V.E., & Sisko, S. (November 2018).
 Innovative approaches to cultural competence in mental health education.
 2018 Tertiary Education Quality and Standards Agency Conference and the Higher Education Quality Forum, Melbourne